primeroIMS/primero/doc/chef_deploy.md

 ```

 ####OSX
-First run `ruby -v` to check if ruby is install and greater than 2.0.
+First, run `ruby -v` to check if ruby is installed and greater than 2.0.
 If not run the following:

 Install homebrew (if not already installed) and ruby
 ```sh